Quikler/TechTales/README.md

 ### 3. Configure the database:
 Update the ```appsettings.json``` file with your MySQL connection string.

-### 4. Create database:
+### 4. Create the database:
-In mysql run the following script
+In MySQL, run the following command to create the database:
 ```
 CREATE DATABASE techtales;
 ```